gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 to turn around and lay on my back.
 Less than a minute later, he started moving my right leg, where I had tension ranging from mild to severe for months on end.
 As the pain from the injection was easing, I realized my leg was moving freely.
 Bending up (knee towards chest) and down was effortless, and I had a full range of motion!
 A full range of motion.
-I haven't experienced it in more than a year.
+I hadn't experienced it in more than a year.

-It took a couple more moves to fully believe the injection's drama didn't fool me and the effect was real.
+It took a couple more moves to fully believe the drama of the injection didn't fool me and the effect was real.
 I almost jumped off the examination table in excitement.
 It felt like someone had just removed the concrete shell wrapping my leg.
 It's hard for me to put into words how it felt.
 It was a miracle.
 And I do recognize the boosting effect of low expectations going in.

 So I was both ecstatic and confused.
 We injected something into a joint I didn't even know I had in my body, and the adductor muscle lost its tension.
 None of it made any sense to me whatsoever.

 I asked the doctor if there's a simple explanation of what just happened.
-He went on to say that the immobility in my SI joint stressed the lower back, specifically reduced the mobility in the lower spine as all these pieces are connected.
+He went on to say that the immobility in my SI joint stressed the lower back.
+Specifically, it reduced the mobility in the lower spine as all these pieces are connected.
 The real problem was my lower back, where the nerves branch out of the spinal cord and reach their destination.
 Around that area, my nerve was slightly compressed, and that caused the tension.
 He immediately stressed that my discs are in great shape, so this is not a herniated disc problem that other doctors checked for when they looked at my MRI.

 This explanation generated a torrent of follow-up questions.
 The two most pressing on my mind were how did it get started in the first place.
 How is it connected, if at all, to the semimembranosus muscle issues that I went to Basel to fix?
-And if the seemingly correct diagnosis was so easy to arrive, how the hell has everyone else had missed it?
+And if the seemingly correct diagnosis was so easy to arrive at, how the hell had everyone else had missed it?

 My time was up for the initial appointment, so I had to leave these questions unanswered and focus on the next steps.
 The doctor mentioned that I had muscle malfunction for too long, and there are